arvest-data-in-context/ml-notebooks/README.md

 A number of different research projects drove the writing of these notebooks.
 Some notebooks from these projects are included in this repo.

-- [Arvest](https://arvest.gitpages.huma-num.fr/): these notebooks were written in the context of the development of Arvest, an environment for manipulation networks of digital traces.
+- [Arvest](https://arvest.app): these notebooks were written in the context of the development of Arvest, an environment for the manipulation of networks of digital traces.

 ## Roadmap